ouchkaih/TypeCliGenius/README.md

 # TypeCliGenius

-TypeCliGenius is a simple command line interface tool written in TypeScript.
+TypeCliGenius is a lightweight command-line interface (CLI) tool developed in TypeScript.
+This tool provides a straightforward way to perform various calculations and operations directly from the command line.

 <img width="476" alt="image" src="https://github.com/ouchkaih/TypeCliGenius/assets/93255206/96d241b3-3358-4f8b-968b-f43b052e5a01">